Central Remedial Clinic

 The Central Remedial Clinic (An Príomhchlinic Feabhais), commonly known and referred to as the CRC, is a non-residential national centre established for the care, treatment and development of children and adults with physical disabilities.
-It is located at Clontarf, Ireland.
+It is in Clontarf, Dublin, Ireland, 5 km north-east of the city centre.

 History

 The clinic was founded by Lady Valerie Goulding and Kathleen O'Rourke in 1951 as a small non-residential treatment centre in a house on Upper Pembroke Street in Dublin's city centre.
 In 1954, it moved to Goatstown where it quickly developed paramedical and educational services for people with disabilities.
 In 1968, it moved into a purpose-built facility in Clontarf.
 In the 1970s, Lady Goulding hired Charles Haughey to head up its fund-raising arm.
 Accountant to Haughey, Des Peelo, was chairman for a period.
 While Lady Goulding ensured continuing finance from State and philanthropic sources, its medical development was under the direction of Dr Ciaran Barry, who also worked at the Mater Hospital.
 The CRC opened a centre in Waterford, providing a regional assessment service for children in the south-east of Ireland, in 2001 and substantially expanded it in 2011.

 The CRC is partly funded by the Health Service Executive (HSE) and partly funded by charity and fundraising activities.
 As of 2010/2011, the CRC was in receipt of approximately €17 million annually from the HSE, with an additional €14 million raised by its charity arm (Friends and Supporters of the Central Remedial Clinic).
 The latter included several million in National Lottery funding.